 Moving to a new domain name will certainly affect your search engine ranking or SEO.
-The answer people are looking for is – is there a solution wherein the search results don’t get affected due to change in domain name.
+The answer people are looking for is – is there a solution wherein the search results don’t get affected due to a change in the Domain name.

 Apply 301 redirects to your website